Box Breathing Technique:

-Breathing techniques like diaphragmatic breathing have shown the ability to help significantly increase sustained attention, and lower cortisol levels post intensive training activity.
+Breathing techniques like diaphragmatic breathing have shown the ability to help significantly increase sustained attention, and lower cortisol levels, post intensive training activity.

 What Is The Box Breathing Method?

 Ideally, the first step of box breathing is to find a comfortable area.
-However, once you know the basics of this technique, it can be performed in a more populated area where "a comfortable spot" may not be immediately found.
+However, once you know the basics of the technique, it can be performed in a more populated area where “a comfortable spot” may not be immediately found.

 Like with the practice of meditation, ideally you’ll be in a sitting position, spine upright, pelvis slightly tilted forward.

 Close your eyes.
-Attempt to release tensions from the body.
+Attempt to release tension(s) from the body.

 Next, inhale though your nares.
 Count your breath for a count of 4 seconds.
-Feel your lungs filling with air, maximizing your oxygen intake.
+Feel your lungs filling with air.
+Maximizing your oxygen intake.
 Your lungs should feel full at the end of inhalation.
-Don't passively breath in, feel the sensation of breathing as it helps to center your body.
+Don’t passively breath in.
+Feel the sensation of breathing as it helps to center your body.